chanimaybruch/portfolio/README.md

 # Data Science Portfolio

-Here you can view projects that I completed in the professional data science training program by Practicum USA.
+Here you can view projects that I completed in the data science training program by Practicum USA.

 |    Project    |    Notebook   |   Description    |   Libraries   |
 | ------------- | ------------- | -------------    | ------------- |